mkefrzen/docs.getcloudify.org/content/manager_webui/templates-mgmt.md

 * **Tenant Management** - Users, User-Groups and Tenants Management.
 This page does not exist in the community edition.

-* **High Availability** - A view-only presentation of the system’s high-availability status.
+* **High Availability** - A view-only presentation of the Manager’s high-availability status.

 * **System Resources** - Plugins, Secrets and Snapshots management.